Kids who help clean up do better socially and in school. Here’s how to teach your kids to clean and be helpful around the house.

 “More family time and conversations that focus on ‘we’ rather than ‘me’ can change the tone,” Rende writes.
 Build on the natural desire to help.
 “There are elegant studies showing that kids – even toddlers – are natural helpers.
 They don't need prompting to pitch in when they see that an adult needs help with something.”

 Are some children more helpful than others?
 Yes — studies with twins suggest that a quarter to more than half of the giving impulse is inherited.
 But there’s plenty of room for parents to make a difference.
 Encourage your children to see themselves as “helpers.”
 In fact, using the word “helper” may be key for younger children.
-In one recent study, asking 3 to 6 year olds to “be a helper” worked better than inviting them to “help.”
+In one study, asking 3 to 6 year olds to “be a helper” worked better than inviting them to “help.”

 However, the children weren’t praised as “good” helpers, notes study co-author Alison Master, a postdoctoral fellow at the University of Washington: “There's a lot of research about how praising children for traits can have negative motivational consequences,” she says.